 Re: Filipino gay movies – that’s a completely different story and will require quite a lot of space.
 What I feature here are the new/recent releases only.

-- There are some select Pinoy BL series that push the LGBTQ+ agenda of equality and tolerance, featuring a positive depiction of gay characters.
+• A select list of Pinoy BL series pushes the LGBTQ+ agenda of equality and tolerance, featuring a positive depiction of gay characters.
 These series include the below selection;

 Pinoy Boys Love: Essential List